cls-python/cls-luigi/README.md

 pip install -r requirements.txt
 ````

-## What you need to know before You can start Your journey with cls-luigi
+## What You need to know before You can start Your journey with cls-luigi

 cls-luigi generates all feasible luigi pipelines for a given target based on a
 repository of luigi-tasks.